liesware/coherence/README.md

 ```
 https://hub.docker.com/r/liesware/coherence/

-On windows you shoud not have problems , it is almost the same
+On windows you should not have problems , it is almost the same

 ## Compile (*nix)
 * Clone rapidjson 1.1.x (https://github.com/Tencent/rapidjson.git)